 Baking and Chemistry

 Learning chemistry can be as easy as pie, or maybe just a piece of cake.
-Explore the chemistry of baking cookies, bread, pie, and cake, and investigate the science that’s behind the ingredients in your cupboard.
+Explore the chemistry of baking cookies, bread, pie, and cake, and investigate the science that’s behind ingredients in your cupboard.

 - The Science of Baking